 Bear in mind that when developing a budget for a bathroom remodel the single major factor affecting the budget is the cost of the finishes and fixtures you choose.
 The cost of the labor does not change.

-We can not only help you with bathroom cabinetry, our Certified Kitchen & Bathroom designer can help you with bathroom floor tile, tile shower enclosures (with ceramic, metal or stone accents), glass shower doors, bathtubs, Jacuzzi or spa tubs, tile bathtub surrounds (with ceramic, metal or stone accents), bathroom sinks, faucets, toilet fixtures, granite, marble and composite counter surfaces, and bathroom lighting.
+Our experienced Kitchen and Bath designers can help you with cabinetry choices and with choosing, bathroom floor tile, tile shower enclosures (with ceramic, metal or stone accents), glass shower doors, bathtubs, Jacuzzi or spa tubs, tile bathtub surrounds (with ceramic, metal or stone accents), bathroom sinks, faucets, toilet fixtures, granite, marble and composite counter surfaces, and bathroom lighting.

 Basic Bathroom Design Considerations